-Symptoms of mental health conditions may have some commonality, however, the way in which they present for an individual is unique and specific to that person.
+Symptoms of mental health conditions may have some commonality, however, the way in which they present for an individual is individual and therefore person specific.
 Each individual's response is influenced by their personality, culture, environment and the supports around them.
 People are able to recover from mental health conditions, even following the most serious conditions.
 The process of recovery for each person is unique, requiring a range of appropriate approaches to supporting that journey.
 It is clear that early intervention at the right time can reap benefits later on in that people are able to achieve greater levels of recovery with less relapse.